greenzorro/victor42.eth/content/post-en/折腾与思考/我没玩Openclaw，但把它的魂学来了.md

 I noted they were still at the base of the mountain and offered to intercept them alone, reasoning that as an ordinary mortal I posed no threat.

 She refused, insisting on shielding me.
 I countered: "Could they actually be searching for me?
-We still have not explained how I arrived here—perhaps they suspect I possess an unknown power?"
+We still have not explained how I arrived here - perhaps they suspect I possess an unknown power?"

 Ignoring my counsel, she began weaving a fiery defensive barrier.
 I urged: "Let us not fight force with force.
 I will stage a deception, presenting my origin world as a sovereign realm and myself as an envoy.
 But since I lack powers, I need your help to simulate an unfamiliar ability.
 Ordinary magic will be recognized, but molecular plasma control will baffle them."